 The idea that social media is addictive is popular lately.
 But Professor Andy Przybylski, an experimental psychologist, disagrees.
 He says what we see is not real addiction but an unhealthy relationship with the internet.

 Przybylski points out that people with social anxiety or depression might use social media to avoid face-to-face talks or to feel better.
-This excessive use is more about bad habits than true addiction.
+This excessive use is more about bad habits than true addiction, and it can also trigger dopamine release, reinforcing the cycle of seeking online interactions.

 Addiction is complex, with withdrawal symptoms, a need to use more to get the same effect, and not being able to function without it.
 These don’t usually apply to social media issues.